 Evans played his first junior Hockey with the Markham Waxers in the Ontario Junior B league, and scored 12 goals, 24 assists during the 1965-66 season, which caught the attention of the Toronto Marlboros, who signed him to start the 1966-67 season.
 Evans had a strong rookie season on defence for the Marlboros, scoring 7 goals, 21 assists, and then in the playoffs had 3 goals, 3 assists in 26 games, helping the Marlboros win the 1967 J. Ross Robertson Cup as Ontario champions, 1969 George Richardson Memorial Trophy as Eastern Canada champions and the 1967 Memorial Cup championship.

 Evans played 1 more season for the Marlboros before turning pro with the Tulsa Oilers of the Central Hockey League / CHL for the 1968-69 season.

-Evans was not drafted by a NHL team, but signed as a free agent with the Toronto Maple Leafs, playing in 2 games at the start of the 1969-70 season, but played the rest of the year with the Phoenix Roadrunners in the Western Hockey League / WHL.
+Evans was not drafted by a NHL team, but signed as a free agent with the Toronto Maple Leafs, playing in 2 games at the start of the 1969-70 season, making his NHL debut on December 10, 1969 vs the Montreal Canadiens at The Forum in a 6-3 Montreal win.
+He played the rest of the year with the Phoenix Roadrunners in the Western Hockey League / WHL.